MD-Anower/CQUT/7th_Semester/Big_data_Processing_and_practise/Assignments/README.md

-# CQUT
+# Chongqing Univarsity of Technology
-all the assignment and practices
+all the assignments of Big Data Processing and Practise Course